avil13/vue-act-master/packages/docs/src/action/03-subscribtion.md

 [[toc]]

-To explain how it works, let's create a simple example of a component in Vue-2.
+To explain how it works, let's create a simple example of a component in Vue.

 ```html
 <template>